 Something is wrong with them

 When we first begin to tap and process uncomfortable events, we might discover anger at being forced into a box.
-We might feel sad at our squashed development.
+We might feel sad about our squashed development.
 We might feel anger at those who made us fit in or caused us pain.
 As we tap and release uncomfortable feelings from past events, we can begin to blame others in our lives who “made us feel less than”.
 We might start to express displeasure at our family members and past relationships.

-This expression and stage is incredibly helpful and expansive for folks moving into their own sense of self.
+This expression and stage are incredibly helpful and expansive for folks moving into their own sense of self.
 However, staying here will be limiting.
 Knowing when as a practitioner to fully support the client’s worldview and when to introduce a wider perspective is a delightful skill to have.